alban-read/M1-MICRO-FORTH/README.md

 ### now in testing phase

-- The write a small FORTH in 10,000 lines of assembly or less, is complete.
+- The "write a small FORTH in 10,000 lines of assembly or less", is almost complete.

-- The write ten thousand lines of FORTH to test the small FORTH works correctly and safely is now in progress.
+- The write "ten thousand lines of FORTH to test the small FORTH works correctly and safely" is now in progress.

 - The application is running in the terminal for now.